matteonaccarato/sentiment-analysis/README.md

 # Sentiment Analysis for text with Logistic Regression

-Implemented a Logistic Regression algorithm to classify text data (e.g. tweets and posts) based on sentiment analysis. <br>
+Implemented a Logistic Regression algorithm to classify text data (e.g. tweets and posts) based on sentiment analysis (positive or negative). <br>
 The dataset used is taken from ```from nltk.corpus import twitter_samples```

 <hr>